 Harden off and install young plants four weeks before that date in order to ensure mature heads before summer heat.
 If you wish a fall crop, you can either direct sow or start indoors.
 If temperatures are extreme, use shade cloth to protect late season seedlings.

 Soil pH should be around 6.5 to 7.5 for growing these cabbages.
 Sow seeds indoors in spring in trays 2 inches (5 cm.) apart.
 When ready to transplant, harden seedlings off and plant 18 inches (46 cm.) apart, burying the stems halfway up.

-The preferred growing temperatures for cabbage are 55-75 F. (13-24 C.) but the heads will increase gradually even in warmer conditions.
+The preferred growing temperatures for cabbage are 55 to 75 degrees F. (13-24 C.) but the heads will increase gradually even in warmer conditions.

 Watch for cabbage loopers and other pests.
 Use companion plants like herbs and onions to help prevent insect invaders.
 Mulch around plants and water evenly to prevent splitting.
 Harvest at any stage of growth and enjoy.